obonaventure/cnp3/book/network/bgp.rst

  }

-.. sidebar:: The bogon filters
+.. note:: The bogon filters

  Another example of a frequently used `import filters` are the filters that Internet Service Providers use to ignore bogon routes.
 In the ISP community, a bogon route is a route that should not be advertised on the global Internet.
 Typical examples include the private IPv4 prefixes defined in :rfc:`1918`, the loopback prefixes (`127.0.0.1/8` and `::1/128`) or the IP prefixes that have not yet been allocated by IANA.
 A well managed BGP router should ensure that it never advertises bogons on the global Internet.
 Detailed information about these bogons may be found at http://www.team-cymru.org/Services/Bogons/